ollama4j/ollama4j/docs/docs/apis-model-management/list-library-models.md

 ---
-sidebar_position: 6
+sidebar_position: 1
 ---

+# Models from Ollama Library

+These API retrieves a list of models directly from the Ollama library.

-# List Models from Ollama Library
+### List Models from Ollama Library

-This API retrieves a list of models from the Ollama library.
-It fetches available models directly from the Ollama library page, including details such as the model's name, pull count, popular tags, tag count, and the last update time.
+This API fetches available models from the Ollama library page, including details such as the model's name, pull count, popular tags, tag count, and the last update time.

 ```java title="ListLibraryModels.java"
 import io.github.ollama4j.OllamaAPI;